322d Air Expeditionary Group

 The 322d Air Expeditionary Group is a provisional United States Air Force unit assigned to the United States Air Forces in Europe.
 As a provisional unit, it may be activated or inactivated at any time.

 The group appears to have been activated periodically on-order to provide support to U.S./AU activities in Africa under USAFE's Seventeenth Air Force.
 In 2004, elements of the group assisted the AU deployment to Sudan; Operation Odyssey Dawn for Libya 2011–12.

-During World War II, the group's predecessor unit, the 322d Bombardment Group (Medium) was a B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.
+During World War II, the group's predecessor unit, the 322d Bombardment Group (Medium) was a Martin B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.